advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter7.md

 Figure 7-18.
 Impact of CATS on throughput at various concurrency levels for improved MySQL 8.0.32 after eliminating interference.

 From the figure, it is evident that removing the interference results in only a slight performance difference.
 This small variation makes it understandable why the severity of FIFO scheduling problems may be difficult to notice.
-The perceived bias from CATS authors and MySQL officials likely stems from the extensive log output interference caused by deadlocks.
+The perceived bias from the CATS author and MySQL officials is likely due to interference from extensive deadlock log output.

 Using the same 32 warehouses as in the CATS algorithm paper, TPC-C tests were conducted at various concurrency levels.
 MySQL was based on the improved MySQL 8.0.27, and BenchmarkSQL was modified to support 100 concurrent transactions per warehouse.